 - You can potentially grow wealth at a faster pace than traditional investments offer.

 Contributions to an ESA are not tax deductible.
 However, the ability to build tax-free income in the account is incredibly beneficial in financing your child’s education.
 Because you get to choose your own investments, you increase the earning potential of the account and hopefully achieve the goal of providing a valuable education to your child.
+Please contact us with questions regarding ESAs or to set up an account.

 This article was first published on January 18, 2017 and has been updated for accuracy.